sirkotsky/falmouth/content/blog/2022-02-02 Week 2 - User Research.md

 I initially failed to record the first 2 interviews, and had to take notes while interviewing my users: it has proven to be extremely inconvenient and distracting, I may have missed a few insights during the interviews.
 I pivoted to asking for permission during the remaining interviews, and am now looking into using note-sketching (Aghanasiri et al. 2019) instead — it is supposed to provide enough flexibility and help boost my creative memory while retaining the most important insights from the participants.

+## My goals
+- ==Reinforce my testing skills==.
+By the end of next week, I will design an interview checklist to never forget to record an interview and help me structure my research process better.

+- ==Explore Axure==.
+Well-aligned with my goal of exploring new tools, I will use this opportunity to learn Axure as a prototyping tool that provides in-depth interaction functionality.

 ---

 #### References